 8. This last section is optional: ‘Related Professional Experience.’
 Remember, your artist resume is not a job resume.
 Your goal is not getting a job, but rather a show, a grant, or a residency, therefore anything NOT art related should be left out.
 This section can include professional memberships, published writing, and any art-related jobs you have held.
 Don’t worry if it seems like there are gaps here – this is not a job resume!

 I know that many professional resumes include an objective.
-I think this simply takes up space and is redundant.
+This takes up unnecessary space and is redundant.
 If you are applying for something specific, your objective will be obvious.
 I would leave this section out of an artist resume.

 One other, last suggestion is to look at several examples of resumes by artists you respect.
 Most artist or gallery websites have easily down-loadable resumes.
 Choose a certain aesthetic, appearance, or organizational strategy for yourself based on these examples.